Lemons N Lyme

 1. First, make sure to place the can of coconut milk in the fridge the night before.

-2. Quarter and toss the strawberries for the topping with the coconut sugar and let sit in the fridge until ready to use.
+2. Toss the strawberries for the topping with a little sugar in a small bowl and let sit in the fridge until ready to use..

 Cake